Mapping the transcriptomic cosmos of inflammatory bowel disease

 Identification of eQTLs within single-cell resolved cell types from ileum, rectum and blood.
 Integrating these eQTLs with exist disease risk GWAS offers insight into the genes and cell types causally driving inflammatory bowel disease.

-Alegbe, Harris et al.
+Alegbe, Harris et al. Nature 2026

 -